MachineEditor/DeepFaceLab-MVE/doc/doc_prebuilt_windows_app.md

 * DeepFaceLabCUDA10.1AVX - for NVIDIA cards up to RTX and CPU with AVX instructions support

-* DeepFaceLabOpenCLSSE - for AMD cards and any 64-bit CPU
+* DeepFaceLabOpenCLSSE - for AMD/IntelHD cards and any 64-bit CPU

 #### Video tutorials using prebuilt windows app